Meet Gina: A Lifetime of Physical Activity

 In the 90s, the “fat makes you fat” idea was in full swing.
-You could eat all the Snack Well cookies you wanted, just stay away from butter.
+You could eat all the Snack Well cookies you wanted; just stay away from butter.
 I followed that but eventually transitioned into more of a mainstream diet most of my life.
-I also figured I had wiggle room due to being active so I never turned down chips, cookies, cake, etc.
+I also figured I had wiggle room due to being active, so I never turned down chips, cookies, cake, etc.

 I would get very winded and unable to continue.
-I’d go for a 6 mile run and quit in the first mile or two.
+I’d go for a 6-mile run and quit in the first mile or two.
 My legs felt like they were stuck in wet cement.
-Severe fatigue, numbness and tingling followed.
-MS was suspected so I had MRIs, tests and a spinal tap.
+Severe fatigue, numbness, and tingling followed.
+MS was suspected, so I had MRIs, tests, and a spinal tap.
 All came back fine, and I had no diagnosis for the illness.

 It was mostly manageable but suddenly was becoming really bad.
 It was interfering with my work.
-It got so bad at one point it I almost had to quit my job.
+It got so bad at one point I almost had to quit my job.
 My cycle became extremely heavy and painful.
 I had a hysterectomy.
-Then one night I woke with my heart pounding and I was panting.
+Then one night, I woke with my heart pounding, and I was panting.
 A trip to the ER revealed severe anemia.

 I quit veganism in early 2022, not because I thought the diet was the problem, but because I figured, what’s the point in eating well if I’m just going to feel like garbage anyway.
-I spent about 6 months alternating between a terrible diet and trying to get back to veganism, but I just was over it.
+I spent about six months alternating between a terrible diet and trying to get back to veganism, but I just was over it.
 I gained 20 pounds.
 I felt like my health was in freefall.

-Then I read a blog post by The Peasant’s Daughter called “Why I Am No Longer Vegan”.
+Then I read a blog post by The Peasant’s Daughter called “Why I Am No Longer Vegan.”
 It was the first time the idea that the diet may have been behind my health troubles.
-Down the rabbit hole I went, consuming everything I could and eventually landed on the countless stories of carnivores.
+Down the rabbit hole, I went, consuming everything I could, and eventually landed on the countless stories of carnivores.

 I lost the 20 pounds I gained.
 My joint and bone pain disappeared.
 My migraines were about 90% gone.
-Brain fog gone.
+The brain fog is gone.
 Energy soared.
 But the biggest, most wonderful thing has been that my IBS is gone.
 To live life like a normal person and not have a brain completely consumed with going to the bathroom or holding in gas.
 Just a feeling of nothing going on in my gut.
 It is unreal.

-I’m lifting again and feel better, stronger, more energetic than I have in years.
+I’m lifting again and feel better, stronger, and more energetic than I have in years.
 I’m even beginning to talk with my dental patients about this diet.
-Everyday I see patients trapped in bad metabolic health.
+Every day I see patients trapped in bad metabolic health.
 My hope is more people can heal like I did.

 Results are not typical.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.